brian-watkins/elm-spec/runner/karma-elm-spec-framework/README.md

         // page) when a spec fails in the browser Karma is controling.
         // By default, this is false.
         endOnFailure: true,

-        // Timeout for a spec suite step in milliseconds.
-        // By default, this is 5000ms.
-        timeout: 1000
       }
     },